viam-devrel/viamcodelabs/site/viamguides/src/pomodoro-bot/pomodoro-bot.md

 * **Add the ENS160 Sensor to the Viam App:**
     1. Open the Viam app.
     2. Navigate to the **CONFIGURE** tab.
-    3. Add a new component for the ENS160 sensor and wait for the component to finish setup.
+    3. Add a new component for the ENS160 sensor.
     ![Add ENS160](assets/addENS160.png)
+    4. Click "Save" and wait for the component to finish setup.

 * **Testing the Integration:**
     1. Switch to the **Control** tab in the Viam app.